 Malurn has enormous amounts of iron scattered across its broken burning landscape.
 One of these deposits is so large that it is recorded as a mountain.
 This unusual peak is Angaz Karag.
 It was part of the iron core of the moon Dûlan-Nûl.
 A lot of the debris from the Dûlan-Nûl Firestorm ended up in this region.
 Unfortunately, the alien iron deposits are often hard to procure.
 This is because numerous metallic creatures, many of epic proportions and strength, and other mighty creatures roam the land, destroying any interlopers of the region.
 These alien creatures, some natural and others constructs, are believed to have lived inside the core of Dûlan-Nûl.
 When this moon broke apart, some rode the rocks through the Void and then fell to Bal-Kriav.
 The Mezrack came to this world inside of one of these fragments, for then they lived inside the god-made marvel World Splitter.

 Until it was understood, the vast metal deposits of this region caused havoc to compass-using navigators.
 The Splintering Shoals got their name from the numerous ships, most traveling by night, which became shipwrecked on Gorejun's reefs.

 In 1052, the Branda Expedition explored parts of Gorejun.
 This group was sponsored by the powerful Branda family of Paradomea City.
-In their notes they say they somehow found a passage through the supposedly impassable Flaming Belt:
+In their notes they say they somehow found a path through Felakgathar's rugged and hazardous terrain: